strimzi/strimzi-kafka-bridge/development-docs/RELEASING.md

 Wait until the build pipeline is (successfully) finished for the last commit in the release branch.
 The regular pipeline will build the release ZIP / TAR.GZ files as well as the documentation and store them as artifacts.
 It will also stage the Maven artifacts.
+When it's done, mark the build in the Azure Pipelines UI to be retained forever

 Then run the release pipeline manually from the Azure Pipelines UI.
 The release pipeline is named `kafka-bridge-release`.
 When starting the new run, it will ask for several parameters which you need to fill: